briggsprashar/nhanes_inferential_2021_23/README.md

 Stastical method: One-way Anova

 ✅ Statistically significant difference in systolic blood pressure across marital status groups.

 - The analysis showed a statistically significant difference in average systolic blood pressure among marital status groups.

 - Individuals who were widowed, divorced, or separated had the highest average (126.1 mmHg), followed by married individuals (122.6 mmHg), while single individuals had the lowest (118.8 mmHg).

 - These findings suggest that marital status may be related to differences in blood pressure levels.

-*Full interpretation with further age group distribution in the notebook*

 </details>
 <br />